abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 We thank you all.
 We thank all the authors for contributing to the [ABP Community platform](https://community.abp.io/).

-### Volosoft Attended to NDC London 2023
+### Volosoft Attended NDC London 2023

 ![](ndc-london.png)

-Core team members of ABP Framework, [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) and [Alper Ebicoglu](https://twitter.com/alperebicoglu) attended the [NDC London 2023](https://ndclondon.com/) from the 23rd to the 27th of January.
+Core team members of the ABP Framework, [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) and [Alper Ebicoglu](https://twitter.com/alperebicoglu) attended [NDC London 2023](https://ndclondon.com/) from the 23rd to the 27th of January.

 ### Community Talks 2023.1: LeptonX Customization

 ![](community-talks-conver-image.png)

 In this episode of ABP Community Talks, 2023.1; we'll talk about **LeptonX Customization**.
-We will dive into the details and show you how to customize [LeptonX Theme](https://leptontheme.com/) with examples.
+We will dive into the details and show you how to customize the [LeptonX Theme](https://leptontheme.com/) with examples.

 The event will be live on Thursday, February 16, 2023 (20:00 - 21:00 UTC).